 The main feature of the Music Memos app is the ability to add a backing band that

-“intelligently follows your lead.”
-Here’s the description on Apple’s Website:
+intelligently follows your lead.
+Here’s the description from Apple’s Website:

 Music Memos automatically analyzes the basic arrangement and suggests chords you played for each track.
 Then you can hear how your music sounds with a realistic virtual drummer and bass player jamming along.
 If your performance speeds up or slows down, so does the band.
 You can even tweak the energy and performance of the drums or bass with a few simple controls.